This page was last updated on May 19, 2023.

 - Because a website didn’t display properly on their device, 93% of people decided to leave a website

-- More than 70% of users have abandoned their shopping cart due to bad user experience
+- More than 70% of users have abandoned their shopping cart due to bad user experience, which can great affect the success of your ecommerce website

 - Would you return to a website after a bad experience?
 88% of people said they are less likely to

-We Can Help with Creating a Mobile-Friendly Site
+We Can Help Create a Mobile-Friendly Site for Your Business

-Do you need help designing a site that is mobile-responsive, or are looking to make changes to your current site to make it responsive?
-We have expert experience in building mobile-friendly websites and increasing responsiveness for existing sites.
+Do you need help designing a site that is mobile-responsive, or are you looking to make changes to your current site to make it responsive?
+We have extensive experience in building mobile-friendly websites and increasing responsiveness for existing sites.

-Contact Sixth City Marketing today so we can help boost your mobile experience!
+Contact Sixth City Marketing today so we can help boost your own site’s mobile experience!